noahburrell0/sealed-secrets-ui/README.md

 ## Running Locally

-> Developed with Python 3.10, not guarenteed to work with other versions.
+> Developed and tested with Python 3.10, not guarenteed to work with other versions.

-1. Fork and/or clone this repository.
-2. Create a Python virtual environment.
+1. Create a Python virtual environment.
 ```
 python -m venv ./venv
 ```
-3. Activate the virtual environment.
+2. Activate the virtual environment.
 ```
 source venv/bin/activate
 ```
-4. Setup the Kubeconfig directory.
+3. Setup the Kubeconfig directory.
 ```
 export KUBECONF_DIR="/path/to/my/kubeconfigs"
 ```
-5. Install requirements.
+4. Install requirements.
 ```
 pip install -r requirements.txt
 ```
-6. Run in local development mode.
+5. Run in local development mode.
 ```
 python main.py
 ```
-7. UI should be reachable at `http://localhost:5000/` by default unless you have set the `BASE_PATH` environment variable.
+6. UI should be reachable at `http://localhost:5000/` by default.

 ## API Usage